Select Page

 Being a homeowner comes with a long to-do list.
 From home improvement projects to daily upkeep, there’s probably a lot on your mind when it comes to your home.
 However, the last thing that may come to mind is one of the most important: your chimney.
 Just like the rest of your home, your chimney and fireplace need regular cleaning and maintenance to work properly..

-Fire in Fire place
+Fire in fire place

 Why is There Sand in My Fireplace?